Emotionally unavailable men make for terrible relationships.

 4. Physical Distance

-It can becomes a vicious circle where the emotionally open partner, afraid of giving too much and of being spurned, shows less and less.
-Until they become lonely and isolated.
+It can become a vicious circle where the emotionally open partner, afraid of giving too much and of being spurned, shows less and less.

 Here are some signs: